Ganga (goddess)

 The Ramayana describes her to be the firstborn of Himavat, the personification of the Himalayas, and the sister of the mother goddess Parvati.
 However, other texts mention her origin from the preserver deity, Vishnu.
 Legends focus on her descent to earth, which occurred because of a royal-sage Bhagiratha, aided by the god Shiva.

 In the epic Mahabharata, Ganga is the mother of the warrior Bhishma in a union with the Kuru king Shantanu.

 In Hinduism, Ganga is seen as a mother to humanity.
 Pilgrims immerse the ashes of their kin in the river Ganga, which is considered by them to bring the souls (purified spirits) closer to moksha, the liberation from the cycle of life and death.
 Festivals like Ganga Dussehra and Ganga Jayanti are celebrated in her honour at several sacred places, which lie along the banks of the Ganges, including Gangotri, Haridwar, Prayagraj, Varanasi and Kali Ghat in Kolkata.
 Alongside Gautama Buddha, Ganga is worshipped during the Loy Krathong festival in Thailand.

 Vedic scriptures

 Ganga is mentioned in the Rigveda, the earliest and theoretically the holiest of the Hindu scriptures.
 Ganga is mentioned in the Nadistuti (Rigveda 10.75), which lists the rivers from east to west.
 In RV 6.45.31, the word Ganga is also mentioned, but it is not clear if the reference is to the river.
 RVRV 3.58.6 says that "your ancient home, your auspicious friendship, O Heroes, your wealth is on the banks of the Jahanvi".
 This verse could refer to the Ganga.
-In RV 1.116.18–19, the Jahanvi and the Ganga River Dolphin occur in two adjacent verses.
+In RV 1.116.18–19, the Jahanvi and the Ganges river dolphin occur in two adjacent verses.